craig552uk/craig552uk.github.com/content/blog/2024-10-22-near-future-worldbuilding/2024-10-22-near-future-worldbuilding.md

 Through the rest of the century life expectancy will continue to rise.
 Most people can expect to live longer, but this does not mean that the population as a whole will be older.

-Right now there are relatively few people of working age compared to those who are not (the so-called "ageing population" crisis).
-But due to shifts in the demographic make-up, the working age share of the population is expected to begin rising by 2040, and continue to rise through the end of the century.
+Right now there are relatively few people of working age compared to those who are not (the so-called "ageing population" crisis). <s>But due to shifts in the demographic make-up, the working age share of the population is expected to begin rising by 2040, and continue to rise through the end of the century.</s> EDIT: This is incorrect.
+I'd mis-read the chart.
+In truth the exact opposite is true and non-working people will increase relative to the working population from the present onwards.

 <img src="./chart-population-pyramid-1950-2100.png" alt="Population pyramid, 1950-2100"/>